 This site is based on the journey and research from writing Oracle of the Dreamtime and includes stars and planets, rocks, plants, fish, insects, reptiles, birds and animals mostly Australian.
 Many of the symbols are universal, such as coal, crow, or dolphin.

 This book is offered as a stepping stone to devising your own personal meanings for the creatures you encounter.
 I encourage you to think about any encounter as having a special meaning that can be applied as a tool in your life, to facilitate deeper thinking and new ideas.
-By applying the message, for example, of meeting Kangaroo might bring about nurturing to a specific problem in your life may give you a new key approach to solving it.
+By applying the message, for example, of meeting Kangaroo might bring about nurturing to a specific problem in your life may be the key approach to solving it.

 Traditionally, Aboriginal people regarded their environment as a living oracle.
 If a bird or creature appeared in one’s dreams, behaved strangely or looked one directly in the eye, then there was a special message forthcoming.
 Finding a feather or unusual rock also brought a message from spirit.
 This world view is evident in indigenous cultures globally.

 There are similarities in many belief systems that the Great Spirit/God/Creative Force speaks through synchronicity and omens in nature, behaviour of its creatures and natural phenomena.
 This relationship between nature and spirit is evident in the belief systems of the American Indians, Chinese Taoists, Buddhists, Japanese Animists, Pagans, African and Celtic lore, Christianity, paganism, and so on.